 “The EEOC insists that Penn produce this information without the consent—and indeed, over the objections—of the employees impacted while entirely disregarding the frightening and well-documented history of governmental entities that undertook efforts to identify and assemble information regarding persons of Jewish ancestry,” Penn wrote in the brief.

-The filing also noted that the EEOC’s charge of an “unlawful hostile work environment” at Penn did not refer to any particular allegation or incident.
-The University wrote that it “immediately sought" more specific information to address the agency's concerns, but that the EEOC “refused” to provide those details.
+In addition to the potential danger of the agency's request, Penn emphasized that the EEOC's lawsuit did not point to a particular allegation or incident of antisemitism.
+The University wrote that while it “immediately sought" more specific information to address the EEOC's concerns, the agency “refused” to provide those details.

-“If any party ‘delayed’ this investigation, it was the agency,” the brief read.
+“If any party ‘delayed’ this investigation, it was the agency,” the brief continued.

 The EEOC issued the initial subpoena in July 2025 during an ongoing investigation into Penn, requiring the University provide a list of received antisemitism complaints, names of members of Jewish-related campus groups, and Jewish Studies Program employees.
 In November 2025, the EEOC filed a lawsuit alleging that Penn failed to comply with the agency’s requirements.